gerardo-lijs/Asynchronous-Programming-Samples/README.md

-# Asynchronous programming in .NET samples source code
+# Asynchronous programming in .NET samples

 * [Responsive WPF application demo](01-AsyncDesktop)
 Demo source code of a WPF application to demonstrate responsive UI and the beneficts of using async